PivotChip/ESP32_BLE_ChameleonUltra_Control/README.md

-# Use ESP32 to control Chameleon devices over BLE
+# Use ESP32 to control Chameleon devices over BLE (Bluethooth)

 A modularized, asynchronous firmware for ESP32 designed to interface with the **Chameleon Ultra** RFID research tool via BLE.
 This project provides a robust serial-to-BLE bridge, implementing the Chameleon Ultra's binary protocol for remote card scanning and device management.